swampcamel/motw-companion/README.md

 #### Character Tracker - MVP met

-Add and remove new characters, track hp, luck, xp and level.
+Add and remove player characters and track a number of character stats.
 Figures are updated in real time to Firebase, so multiple users can view changes as they occur.

 ##### Future Developments

  - Add ability to reduce XP
- - Add dialogue to confirm level up at 5 XP
  - Utilize authorization to allow a user to only be able to edit their own creations
  - Add more detailed info and changeable fields (gear, stats, abilities, status effects)
  - Refactor by splitting into more components